NikkiLittlepaws/NikkiLittlepaws.github.io/cdfrules.md

 - The spawn parcels are completely off limits.
 Attempted intentional blackscreening will be dealt with accordingly.
 - The attackers spawn and adjacent helipad/runway has been marked up and should not be used to engage from as return-fire will happen.
 - Deployment of artillery and similar indirect fire munitions gear can be done outside the allotted orange zone, however such is fully open to be aggressed on without reprisal (Retaliation protocol).
 - The main battlefield is the environs not noted as being spawns.
 This means the spawn tunnel and runway/helipad for attackers, and the locked off section of the CDF fort for the defenders.
 As CDF is mindful regarding the attackers spawn, we expect attackers to show the same courtesy.
 Likewise, any point out in the field can be taken and fortified and tactical thinking is encouraged.
-It is a jungle setting.
-Water has alligators and the occasional murray eel of the man-eating variety and bridges are targetrich environments.
+It is a mesa setting, but we're high up in the air.
+Thin air -will- kill you.
+Stay away from the tops of the mesas.
+Also, there is a gay armadillo rolling around somewhere.
+If found, please report to the nearest CDF officer.

 ## 5: Deployables and mines
 - All infantry deployables should have a proper LBA description and are limited to LBA Light / Slim.
 These should not be placed inside the spawnrooms.